Clean Up / Speed Up Your PC

 Internet Explorer Tweaks

 These settings are for Internet Explorer 7.
-If you have Windows XP, you should be running IE 7 - it's orders of magnitude safer than IE 6 was.
+If you have Windows XP, you should be running IE 7; it's orders of magnitude safer than IE 6 was.
 Or you could just download and install Firefox 3.0 , making all the tweaks in this last section unnecessary.
-If you're running Win 9x, you need to download and install Firefox 2.0 , set it as your default browser, and stop using Internet Explorer.
+If you're running Win 9x, you need to download and install Firefox 2.0 , set it as your default browser, and stop using Internet Explorer altogether.

 Assuming you have IE 7 and are going to continue to use it, on to the tweaks: